Tiffanyccchen/Time-Series-Analysis-of-relationship-between-m2.5-and-rain-2017/README.md

 ## Introduction

-The analysis processes and results are explained in 時序報告.pdf.
+The analysis processes and results are explained in 時序報告.pdf
 * Data
   * Time : 2007 - 2016
   * Unit : Monthly Average